jannatafridi/finch-robot-project/README.md

 - GitHub repository with organized file structure
 - README.md file including:
   * Project description and objectives
+  In this project, I'm uilizing a Finch Robot to create a fun design - a smiley face!

   * Description of design choices
+-**Circle Drawing**: The Finch draws a full circle using setMotors -**Eye Lines**: During a pause, program draws two lines -**Smile**: The robot completes the face by drawing  half circle -**Display Output**: The Finch prints IM HUNGRY while drawing
   * Challenges faced and solutions
+-**Circle Movement**: Initially, the robot would only move forward.
+The issue was solved using setMotors and a pause.
+-**Turning Issues**: the robot would not fully rotate which was fixed using setMotors.
   * Future enhancements
+  -I could add LED Lights to make i even more visually appealing -Include sound notes to add emotion
   * Video or images of your robot in action (embedded or linked)

 ## Project Rubric (16 points total)